Tasmania women's cricket team

-The Tasmania Women cricket team, also known as Tasmanian Tigers and previously Tasmanian Roar, is the women's representative cricket team for the Australian State of Tasmania.
-They play their home games at Blundstone Arena, Hobart.
+The Tasmania women's cricket team, also known as Tasmanian Tigers and previously Tasmanian Roar, is the women's representative cricket team for the Australian State of Tasmania.
+They play their home games at Ninja Stadium, Hobart.
 They compete in the Women's National Cricket League (WNCL), the premier 50-over women's cricket tournament in Australia.
 They previously played in the now-defunct Australian Women's Twenty20 Cup and Australian Women's Cricket Championships.

 History

 1906–1984: Early history

 Tasmania's first recorded match was against Victoria on 17 March 1906.
 A second match against Victoria was also recorded on 23 March 1906.
 Their next recorded match did not take place until 27 December 1979, when they played Victoria Women's Cricket Association President's XI.

 1985–1991: Australian Women's Cricket Championships

 Tasmania joined the Australian Women's Cricket Championships for the 1985–86 season.
 Their first match was a loss to South Australia by an innings and 124 runs.
 Tasmania failed to win a match and finished bottom of the table.
 Tasmania made further appearances in the Australian Women's Cricket Championships in 1987–88 and 1990–91, finishing bottom both times.
 They also appeared in the Women's Australian Under-21 Championships in 1985/86 and 1986/87.